17. 1000-1600 Gender Dynamics in New Worlds

 Despite these horrors, women's roles were essential for the empire.
 Some were emperors' mothers who significantly influenced political and religious spheres.
 Others were central to consummate alliances.
 Fixed marriages were the norm for noble women who had no saying in their unions.

-Bantu Migrations: Across the ocean in Africa, long connected to Eurasian trade, gender dynamics could not have been more different.
-5,500 years ago the Bantu migration moved West Africans (speaking Bantu languages) southward into Africa.
-Among these people, gender relations varied greatly, but generally there was some equity and shared burdens within relationships.
+Across the ocean in Africa, long-connected to Eurasian trade, 5,500 years ago West Africans who spoke a variety of languages designated as “Bantu” moved southward in what has been termed the Bantu Migrations. speaking Bantu languages) southward.
+Among these societies, gender relations varied greatly, but generally there was some equity and shared burdens within relationships.

-Africa was historically underpopulated, so birth and rearing healthy children was essential to society's success.
+Africa was underpopulated, so birthing and rearing healthy children was essential to society's success.
 The effect of the value placed on birth was that women who birthed and cared for children were given a great deal of respect.
-Families centered around grandmothers, who provided the council and support to help the family succeed.
+Families centered around grandmothers, who provided the counsel and support to help the family succeed.

-The Bantu were matrilineal, passing wealth through the mother’s line and society was run in a heterarchy with leaders with shorter reach and councils governing.
-Queens are all over the traces of African records we have.
-In some cases they were so powerful they had the authority to condemn the King to death, sometimes even when the king managed the government.
-Africa’s earliest empires were run matrilineally.
+The Bantu were matrilineal, passing wealth through the mother’s line.
+Society was organized as a heterarchy with leaders having shorter reach and councils governing.
+In other words, a heterarchy distributes privilege and decision-making across a variety of roles, while a hierarchy assigns more power and privilege to people with "higher" privilege and status in the structure.
+Some societies were ruled by queens.
+In some cases they were so powerful they had the authority to condemn the King to death, even when the king managed the government.
+Africa’s earliest empires, such as Ghana, Mali, and Songha commonly functioned matrilineally.
 In the Congo and Cameroons, women managed the market places.
 In Nigeria, a women’s council advised the Queen.

-Contrary to popular belief, women in Early Modern Africa played a significant role in the political sphere.
+Women in early modern Africa played a significant role in the political sphere.
 In the Kingdom of Dahomey, for example, women were trained as soldiers and served in the royal army.
-They also held positions of power, with some women serving as advisors to the king.
-In the Kingdom of Buganda, women were involved in the selection of the king and played a key role in the political process.
+They also held positions of power, serving as advisors to the king.
+In the Kingdom of Buganda, in east Africa, women were involved in the selection of the king and played a key role in the political process.

-Women in Early Modern Africa were active participants in trade.
+Women in early modern Africa were active participants in trade.
 They engaged in both local and long-distance trade, and some women even held monopolies in certain markets.
 Women were also involved in the production of goods, such as textiles and pottery, which they sold in local markets.
-In the Swahili city-states of East Africa, women were involved in the Indian Ocean trade, with some women owning their own ships and participating in long-distance trade.
+In the Swahili city-states of East Africa, women were involved in the Indian Ocean trade, owning their own ships and participating in long-distance trade.

-Women in Early Modern Africa played a significant role in the spread of religion.
-In many African societies, women were the primary religious practitioners and played an important role in the transmission of religious knowledge.
+Women in early modern Africa played a significant role in the spread of religion.
+Women in many societies were the primary religious practitioners who played an important role in the transmission of religious knowledge.
 For example, in the Kingdom of Kongo, women served as priests and had the authority to perform religious rituals.
 In the Islamic kingdoms of West Africa, women were involved in the dissemination of Islamic knowledge and played an important role in the spread of Islam.

 The existence of queens does not mean society was egalitarian.
-In some cases African queens kept male concubines and killed them after sexual relations.
-The last Queen of the Ashanti, Nana Yaa Asantewaa, who ruled on the Gold Coast of Africa in modern day Ghana, was known to wipe out her entire male harem every once and a while.
+In some cases, African queens kept male concubines and killed them after sexual relations.
+The last Queen of the Ashanti, Nana Yaa Asantewaa, (1`840-1921) who ruled on the Gold Coast of Africa in modern day Ghana, was known to eliminate her entire male harem every once and a while.

-Empire creation and diffusion of Islam and Christianity into Africa led to more hierarchies and less heterarchy– placing influence on male supremacy.
-Elite women kept their status, while poorer women lost their respect within their clans.
+Empire creation and diffusion of Islam and Christianity into Africa led to more hierarchies and less heterarchy, placing influence on male supremacy.
+Elite women kept their status, while poorer women lost respect within their clans.

-Conclusion: Gender dynamics in these places were complex and varied.
-At the point of contact, as Europeans moved into the Americas, Oceania, South Africa, and other lesser known places to the “Old World” whatever gender dynamics existed there became disrupted.
+Gender dynamics in these places were complex and varied.
+At the point of contact, as Europeans moved through trade of various sorts including slave trades, ultimately founding colonial settlements in the Americas, Oceania, Africa gender dynamics became disrupted and new gendered cultures emerged.

 By the end of this era, so much remained in question.
-What parts of indigenous culture could survive contact?
-How would women navigate the sometimes harsher gendered expectations Europeans had?
+What parts of indigenous culture would survive contact?
+How would women navigate the sometimes less egalitarian gender expectations of European cultures?

 Despite these horrors, women's roles were essential for the empire.
 Some were emperors' mothers who significantly influenced political and religious spheres.
 Others were central to consummate alliances.
 Fixed marriages were the norm for noble women who had no saying in their unions.

-Bantu Migrations: Across the ocean in Africa, long connected to Eurasian trade, gender dynamics could not have been more different.
-5,500 years ago the Bantu migration moved West Africans (speaking Bantu languages) southward into Africa.
-Among these people, gender relations varied greatly, but generally there was some equity and shared burdens within relationships.
+Across the ocean in Africa, long-connected to Eurasian trade, 5,500 years ago West Africans who spoke a variety of languages designated as “Bantu” moved southward in what has been termed the Bantu Migrations. speaking Bantu languages) southward.
+Among these societies, gender relations varied greatly, but generally there was some equity and shared burdens within relationships.

-Africa was historically underpopulated, so birth and rearing healthy children was essential to society's success.
+Africa was underpopulated, so birthing and rearing healthy children was essential to society's success.
 The effect of the value placed on birth was that women who birthed and cared for children were given a great deal of respect.
-Families centered around grandmothers, who provided the council and support to help the family succeed.
+Families centered around grandmothers, who provided the counsel and support to help the family succeed.

-The Bantu were matrilineal, passing wealth through the mother’s line and society was run in a heterarchy with leaders with shorter reach and councils governing.
-Queens are all over the traces of African records we have.
-In some cases they were so powerful they had the authority to condemn the King to death, sometimes even when the king managed the government.
-Africa’s earliest empires were run matrilineally.
+The Bantu were matrilineal, passing wealth through the mother’s line.
+Society was organized as a heterarchy with leaders having shorter reach and councils governing.
+In other words, a heterarchy distributes privilege and decision-making across a variety of roles, while a hierarchy assigns more power and privilege to people with "higher" privilege and status in the structure.
+Some societies were ruled by queens.
+In some cases they were so powerful they had the authority to condemn the King to death, even when the king managed the government.
+Africa’s earliest empires, such as Ghana, Mali, and Songha commonly functioned matrilineally.
 In the Congo and Cameroons, women managed the market places.
 In Nigeria, a women’s council advised the Queen.

-Contrary to popular belief, women in Early Modern Africa played a significant role in the political sphere.
+Women in early modern Africa played a significant role in the political sphere.
 In the Kingdom of Dahomey, for example, women were trained as soldiers and served in the royal army.
-They also held positions of power, with some women serving as advisors to the king.
-In the Kingdom of Buganda, women were involved in the selection of the king and played a key role in the political process.
+They also held positions of power, serving as advisors to the king.
+In the Kingdom of Buganda, in east Africa, women were involved in the selection of the king and played a key role in the political process.

-Women in Early Modern Africa were active participants in trade.
+Women in early modern Africa were active participants in trade.
 They engaged in both local and long-distance trade, and some women even held monopolies in certain markets.
 Women were also involved in the production of goods, such as textiles and pottery, which they sold in local markets.
-In the Swahili city-states of East Africa, women were involved in the Indian Ocean trade, with some women owning their own ships and participating in long-distance trade.
+In the Swahili city-states of East Africa, women were involved in the Indian Ocean trade, owning their own ships and participating in long-distance trade.

-Women in Early Modern Africa played a significant role in the spread of religion.
-In many African societies, women were the primary religious practitioners and played an important role in the transmission of religious knowledge.
+Women in early modern Africa played a significant role in the spread of religion.
+Women in many societies were the primary religious practitioners who played an important role in the transmission of religious knowledge.
 For example, in the Kingdom of Kongo, women served as priests and had the authority to perform religious rituals.
 In the Islamic kingdoms of West Africa, women were involved in the dissemination of Islamic knowledge and played an important role in the spread of Islam.

 The existence of queens does not mean society was egalitarian.
-In some cases African queens kept male concubines and killed them after sexual relations.
-The last Queen of the Ashanti, Nana Yaa Asantewaa, who ruled on the Gold Coast of Africa in modern day Ghana, was known to wipe out her entire male harem every once and a while.
+In some cases, African queens kept male concubines and killed them after sexual relations.
+The last Queen of the Ashanti, Nana Yaa Asantewaa, (1`840-1921) who ruled on the Gold Coast of Africa in modern day Ghana, was known to eliminate her entire male harem every once and a while.

-Empire creation and diffusion of Islam and Christianity into Africa led to more hierarchies and less heterarchy– placing influence on male supremacy.
-Elite women kept their status, while poorer women lost their respect within their clans.
+Empire creation and diffusion of Islam and Christianity into Africa led to more hierarchies and less heterarchy, placing influence on male supremacy.
+Elite women kept their status, while poorer women lost respect within their clans.

-Conclusion: Gender dynamics in these places were complex and varied.
-At the point of contact, as Europeans moved into the Americas, Oceania, South Africa, and other lesser known places to the “Old World” whatever gender dynamics existed there became disrupted.
+Gender dynamics in these places were complex and varied.
+At the point of contact, as Europeans moved through trade of various sorts including slave trades, ultimately founding colonial settlements in the Americas, Oceania, Africa gender dynamics became disrupted and new gendered cultures emerged.

 By the end of this era, so much remained in question.
-What parts of indigenous culture could survive contact?
-How would women navigate the sometimes harsher gendered expectations Europeans had?
+What parts of indigenous culture would survive contact?
+How would women navigate the sometimes less egalitarian gender expectations of European cultures?

 Draw your own conclusions